aximilli1212/peterhdd.github.io/_posts/2018-08-19-understanding-git-part1.md

 ```
 git merge origin/master ## or git pull origin master
 ```
-I will have a merge conflict, I can fix the conflict by opening any IDE like vscode, merging the changes from the repository to my file, keeping my changes and then I can do `git push origin master`
+I will have a merge conflict, I can fix the conflict by opening any IDE like vscode, merging the changes from the repository to my file, keeping my changes and then I can do `git push origin master`.